 PLACER COUNTY -- A long-awaited upgrade to the Interstate 80-Highway 65 is set to begin construction soon.

-Local, state, and federal transportation agencies have raised 50 million dollars to get started on the first phase of the project, to add a third lane on northbound Highway 65 from I-80 to Pleasant Grove Boulevard, and make improvements to Galleria Boulevard and Stanford Ranch Road.
+Local, state, and federal transportation agencies have raised $50 million to get started on the first phase of the project, to add a third lane on northbound Highway 65 from I-80 to Pleasant Grove Boulevard, and make improvements to Galleria Boulevard and Stanford Ranch Road.

 Bridget Powers, incoming director of the county's Transportation Planning Agency, has been using the interchange for 20 years.
 Lately, she says her commute from Auburn to Roseville has been getting unbearable.

 "I already know some secret, go-around, different routes, and different routes to try and avoid Highway 65," she said.